al-ghaly/Chat-Room/README.md

         2. Add his name to the list of banned users.
         3. Otherwise tell the client that his command is refused.
     4. If the message is not a command message, just broadcast it.
-    5. In case of any errors during the operation, which is because the user is disconnected just remove the client from the clients list, remove its username from the usernames list, close his connection, let the other clients know he has disconnected and break from the loop.
+    5. In case of any errors during the operation, which is because the user is disconnected
+       1. Remove the client from the clients list.
+       2. Remove its username from the usernames list.
+       3. Close his connection.
+       4. Let the other clients know he has disconnected.
+       5. Break from the loop.
 9. Define a receive function to handle the connection for a single client in an infinite loop to keep running as long as the server is running:
     1. Accept the incoming connection from the client.
-    2. Send that client a request for ausername.
+    2. Send that client a request for a username.
     3. Receive the username and decode it.
     4. If that user is banned, send him a banned message and close the connection.
     5. If the client is admin, send him a request for his password and if the given password is wrong just let him know and close the connection.